| Biographical Account:

 indeed done just that, not quiet Enid Blyton though!
 I still have my

 English book in which his suggestion was written.
-The pages have now tarnished in colour with
+The pages have now tarnished in colour

 the passing of time, but it is one of my most treasured possessions.
 I would